preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 ## Enterprise Property

-From now on, enterprise property could be grouped under categories.
+From now on, enterprise properties could be grouped under categories.
 If you use `v-autocomplete` or `v-select` to render a list of enterprise properties, you might want to switch to using our new component  `omfx-enterpriseproperty-picker`.

 # Breaking Changes